 The rice is stir fried with the spices until heated through and evenly colored.

-- 4 tbsps. of coconut (or some other palm) oil
+- 4 tablespoons coconut oil or other palm oil

-- Ladle the Java rice into bowls or plates and sprinkle with crisp onion slices and scallions.
+Ladle the Java rice into bowls or plates and sprinkle with crisp fried shallots and scallions.